ZhenDU-1993/ZhenDU-1993.github.io/_pages/about.md

 # 🤵🏻 About Me

-I'm currently an assistant professor at Jiangsu Key Laboratory of Meteorological Observation and Information Processing, Nanjing University of Information Science and Technology (NUIST), Nanjing, China.
+I'm currently a lecturer at Jiangsu Key Laboratory of Meteorological Observation and Information Processing, Nanjing University of Information Science and Technology (NUIST), Nanjing, China.

 My research interests include:
 - Integrated Sensing and Communications (ISAC).